Can you walk across each of the seven bridges of Königsberg exactly once? (You cannot. But the interesting part is explaining why you cannot!)

 A path through a graph that visits every edge once is called a Eulerian path.
 Eulerian paths are named after Leonhard Euler, who is credited with first solving the puzzle of the seven bridges of Königsberg.

-This animation shows 2 failed attempts at finding a Eulerian path in a graph and 1 successful one.
+This animation shows 2 failed attempts at Eulerian pathfinding, followed by 1 successful attempt.
 The Eulerian path is the one that uses every edge exactly once.
 It doesn't matter how many times a vertex is passed.

 Keeping in mind that a path through a graph that visits every edge once is called a Eulerian path, take a look at what happens whenever any path goes through a vertex.